-Belladonna has such a lovely name, that it comes as a surprise to the origins of the plant.
-Typically, the berries of the Belladonna plant are consumed by animals, who scatter the seeds in their droppings.
-Oddly enough, though potentially fatal to humans, many animals can eat, and pass belladonna berries with no difficulty.
+Belladonna has such a lovely name, that it comes as a surprise to the propagation of the plant.
+Typically, the berries of the Deadly Nightshade plant are eaten by animals, who scatter the seeds in their droppings.
+Oddly enough, though potentially fatal to humans, many animals can eat, and pass Deadly nightshade berries with no difficulty.

-The compound in belladonna which dilates the pupils, atropine, is only one of several toxic and psychoactive ingredients.
-All parts of the plant are capable of killing or forever reducing the mental capacities in humans, but it’s the shiny black berries which are most attractive to animals and small children, usually resulting in narcosis, paralysis and ultimately, death.
+The compound in Belladonna which dilates the pupils, atropine, is only one of several toxic and psychoactive ingredients.
+All parts of the Deadly Nightshade plant are capable of killing or forever reducing mental capacities in humans, but it’s the shiny black berries which are most attractive to animals and small children, usually resulting in narcosis, paralysis and ultimately, death.
 Even slight contact with this charming plant can cause severe skin issues, so when handling, always wear gloves.

-Belladonna has an illustrious career as a poison, with references stretching back to when the Roman emperor Claudius was believed to have been poisoned with it, back in 68 AD.
-Additionally, it’s believe that the Scots once knocked off a Danish army by leaving them tribute of barrels of beer, laced with deadly nightshade.
+Deadly Nightshade has had an illustrious career as a poison, with references stretching back to when the Roman emperor Claudius was believed to have been poisoned with it in 68 AD.
+Additionally, it’s believe that the Scots once knocked off an entire Danish army by leaving them tribute of barrels of beer, laced with Deadly Nightshade.

-Nightshade has also been thought to be one of the main ingredients of witch’s flying potions, along with, monkshood and other toxic plants.
-A belladonna trip isn’t always fatal, and it’s believed that in the past people had a stronger tolerance to the plant, allowing them to explore its psychoactive uses.
-Legends attribute the results of the Gaelic herb of courage to belladonna, which caused their warriors to totally let go in battle.
+A Deadly Nightshade trip isn’t always fatal, and it’s believed that in the past people had a stronger tolerance to the plant, allowing them to explore its psychoactive uses.
+Legends attribute the results of the Gaelic herb of courage to Belladonna, which caused their warriors to totally let go in battle.